Kellenkjames/RB109/object_passing/example_8.md

 ```
 # Written Responses:

 The local variable `y` is initialized and assigned to the String `'a'` on line 8.
-The `increment` method invocation passes the reference `y` as an argument on line 9.
+The `increment` method invocation passes `y` in as an argument on line 9.

-Within the `increment` method definition; the local variable `x`; which is bound to the String literal `'a'`; appends the String literal `'b'` on line 5; this returns the String literal `'ab'`; the String literal `'ab'` is the return value of the `increment` method invocation.
+Within the `increment` method definition; the local variable `x` references `'a'` and appends the String `'b'` on line 5; this returns the String `'ab'`; this is the return value of the `increment` method invocation.

-Since `y` was mutated from within the `increment` method definition; the return value is the String literal `'ab'`.
+Since `y` was mutated from within the `increment` method definition; the return value is the String `'ab'`.

-The `puts` method invocation passes the reference `y` as an argument; this outputs the String literal `'ab'` and the method returns `nil`.
+The `puts` method invocation passes `y` in as an argument; this outputs the String `'ab'` and the method returns `nil`.

-This problem demonstrates object passing and mutable objects.
-Strings are mutable objects.
-When a reference is passed into a method as an argument and the object is mutated inside the method; it will mutate the original object outside of the method.
+This problem demonstrates object passing.
+In this example, we can say that Ruby acts as "pass by reference."
+The original object was passed into the method as an argument and mutated within the method; this changed the original object outside of the method.